smhillin/kafka_essentials/single_kafka_install.md

 In this lab you will deploy a single instance of Kafka and Zookeeper.
-This lab requires at least 4gb of RAM.
+This lab requires at least 4gb of RAM on an Ubuntu machine.

 # Install Zookeeper and Kafka